 - Funeral expenses

 When injuries are more serious, workers' comp benefits may be increased.
-For example, if you were hurt on the job and caused a permanent disability, your case is worth more than someone who was temporarily disabled.
+For example, if you were hurt on the job and it caused a permanent disability, your case is worth more than someone who was temporarily disabled.

 Moreover, essential to understanding is that worker's compensation benefits are not meant to reflect the actual value of your injury.
 In many cases, the benefits are equivalent to a percentage of your wages before you were injured.

-For example, if you made $40,000 a year and only missed six months of work due to your injuries, then you would receive 50 percent of that money in benefits each month.
+For example, if you made $40,000 a year and only missed six months of work due to your injuries, you would receive 50 percent of that money in benefits each month.

 However, this is not necessarily an equal trade-off since your employer is likely to have saved some of the money they would have paid you in wages while you were out.

-How Much Will I Receive From a Workers' Comp Settlement?
+How Much Will I Receive from a Workers' Comp Settlement?

 If you are the spouse of the decedent, then you can file a wrongful death lawsuit against their employer seeking damages on behalf of your family.
-If more than one dependent (adult child or another family member), they will split whatever settlement is awarded between them.
+If there is more than one dependent (adult child or another family member), they will split whatever settlement is awarded between them.